-- 1. You must have a doctor or other provider write your prescription.
+- 1. You must have a doctor or other provider write your prescription, which must be valid under applicable state law.
 This person often is your primary care provider (PCP).
 It could also be another network provider if your primary care provider has referred you for care. - 2.
 Your prescriber must not be on Medicare's Exclusion or Preclusion Lists. - 3.
 You generally must use a network pharmacy to fill your prescription. - 4.
 Your prescribed drug must be on the plan's List of Covered Drugs.
-We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9, page 143 to learn about asking for an exception. - 5.
+We call it the "Drug List" for short. - If it is not on the Drug List, we may be able to cover it by giving you an exception. - Refer to Chapter 9, Section F, to learn about asking for an exception. - 5.
 Your drug must be used for a medically accepted indication.
-This means that the use of the drug is either approved by the Food and Drug Administration or supported by certain medical references.
+This means that the use of the drug is either approved by the Food and Drug Administration or supported by certain medical references. - 6.
+Your drug may require approval before we will cover it.
+Refer to Chapter 5, Section K.

-A. Getting your prescriptions filled 90 A1.
-Filling your prescription at a network pharmacy 90

-A2.
-Using your Member ID Card when you fill a prescription

-A3.
-What to do if you change to a different network pharmacy

-A4.
-What to do if your pharmacy leaves the network

-A5.
-Using a specialized pharmacy

-A6.
-Using mail-order services to get your drugs

-A7.
-Getting a long-term supply of drugs

-A8.
-Using a pharmacy that is not in the plan's network

-A9.
-Paying you back if you pay for a prescription

-В. The plan's Drug List

-B1.
-Drugs on the Drug List

-B2.
-How to find a drug on the Drug List

-B3.
-Drugs that are not on the Drug List

-B4.
-Drug List tiers

-C. Limits on some drugs

-D. Reasons your drug might not be covered

-D1.
-Getting a temporary supply

-E. Changes in coverage for your drugs

-F. Drug coverage in special cases

-F1.
-If you are in a hospital or a skilled nursing facility for a stay that is covered by the plan 101

-F2.
-If you are in a long-term care facility

-F3.
-If you are in a Medicare-certified hospice program

-G. Programs on drug safety and managing drugs

-G1.
-Programs to help members use drugs safely

-G2.
-Programs to help members manage their drugs

-G3.
-Drug management program to help members safely use their opioid medications
+A. Getting your prescriptions filled .
+92 A1.
+Filling your prescription at a network pharmacy .
+92 A2.
+Using your Member ID Card when you fill a prescription .
+92 A3.
+What to do if you change to a different network pharmacy .
+92 A4.
+What to do if your pharmacy leaves the network .
+92 A5.
+Using a specialized pharmacy .
+92 A6.
+Using mail-order services to get your drugs .
+93 A7.
+Getting a long-term supply of drugs .
+94 A8.
+Using a pharmacy that is not in the plan's network .
+95 A9.
+Paying you back if you pay for a prescription .
+95 В. The plan's Drug List .
+95 B1.
+Drugs on the Drug List .
+95 B2.
+How to find a drug on the Drug List .
+96 B3.
+Drugs that are not on the Drug List .
+96 B4.
+Drug List tiers .
+97 C. Limits on some drugs .
+97 D. Reasons your drug might not be covered .
+98 D1.
+Getting a temporary supply .
+98 E. Changes in coverage for your drugs 100 F. Drug coverage in special cases 102 F1.
+If you are in a hospital or a skilled nursing facility for a stay that is covered by the plan 102 F2.
+If you are in a long-term care facility 102 F3.
+If you are in a Medicare-certified hospice program 103 G. Programs on drug safety and managing drugs 103 G1.
+Programs to help members use drugs safely 103 G2.
+Programs to help members manage their drugs 103 G3.
+Drug management program to help members safely use their opioid medications 104